anweiteck/2stageCMOSOpAmp/ttsky25a-opamp/test/README.md

 The slew rate ended up about 7V/us, which was not very nice.
 But more importantly, while looking at the slew rate I noticed that the output of the op amp had spikes on the edges of the square waves.
 This spikes were relatively huge too, about 0.05V for a 1V square wave.
 Upon closer inspection, this was a result of instability.
 This wasn't really a surprise since I had reduced Miller compensation by so much.

-Hence the tradeof: If we increase Miller comp, we increase stability, but at the cost of GBW and device size.
+Hence the tradeof: If we increase Miller comp, we increase stability, but at the cost of BW and device size.

 ### Miller C = 0.45pF, tail current = 5uA
 With a slightly lower Miller comp value, we get pretty much the same results.
 However, I tested this with a tail current of 5uA rather than 4.5uA.
 This increased slew rate from 7V/us to 8V/us, and increased maxmimum closed loop gain from 58.5dB to 59.6dB.